statsmodels/statsmodels/docs/source/importpaths.rst

 The API Import
 --------------

-importing statsmodels.api will load most of the public parts of statsmodels and make functions and classes available within one or two levels. or directly from a module (long path) to get minimal imports
+Importing `statsmodels.api` will load most of the public parts of statsmodels and make functions and classes available within one or two levels.

 For interactive use the recommended import is